pikapikamart/Typescript-Crash-Courses/README.md

-This is t realtime chat application from tomdoestech in youtube.
+This is a MERN stack application.
+Taken from the free course of javascriptmastery in youtube.